rlatjsgnl308/AI51101Project/README.md

 #  Comparison between Adam amd AdamW in simple tasks

-This repository compares two optimizer, Adam and AdamW, based on pytorch implementations.
+This repository compares two optimizers, Adam and AdamW, based on pytorch implementations.

 For comparison, this code conducts two tests: